 - Harder to secure a flat: Compared to resale flats, which are widely available, there are fewer SBFs up for selection.
 Hence, securing a flat is not only harder, but you would also have fewer unit choices to pick from as the ‘best’ ones are taken during the BTO launch.

 - You don’t know what the flat looks like: While there’s more information compared to BTO flats, you still can’t pop by to view the actual unit.
 Therefore, it’s harder to tell what the flat is like, be it the house’s direction, your neighbours or how the unit looks.

-- Limited amenities and transport options: Unless you manage to get a SBF in a good location, it’s likely that you would not get to enjoy conveniences and amenities around such as eateries, schools, parks, malls and MRT stations.
+- Limited amenities and transport options: Unless you manage to get an SBF in a good location, it’s likely that you would not get to enjoy the conveniences and amenities around such as eateries, schools, parks, malls and MRT stations.

 - Takes longer to get a flat: While the process is much faster than BTO flats (you can get a flat as fast as three months), it’s still slightly slower compared to resale flats as you can collect your keys within two months.